alces-software/knowledgebase/docs/source/deployment/deployment-guidelines.rst

     cd /opt/alces/install/scripts/
     wget https://raw.githubusercontent.com/alces-software/knowledgebase/master/epel/7/repo/repos.sh

-- Follow :ref:`client-deployment` to setup the compute nodes
+- Follow :ref:`client-deployment` to setup the repo node

 - The repo VM will now be up and can be logged in with passwordless SSH from the deployment VM and will have a clone of the CentOS upstream repositories locally.